AdmiralEmser/projects/LICENCSE.md

 ### Folder /open-source-releases:

+You are allowed to edit the files in the way you want.
+In case of publishing, mind to add the following information: "© by AdmiralEmser 2020. https://github.com/AdmiralEmser // <LINK TO PROJECT'S FOLDER/REPOSITORY>"
-You are allowed to edit the files in the way you want, but mind to mention the source including AdmiralEmser's profile link and the directlink to the base files.
-You also have to inform AdmiralEmser about using his work if you want to share it with others or publish it.
+You also have to inform AdmiralEmser about using his work if you want to share it with others or publish it and you have to use this license for your project.
+Comercial use is prohibitted.

 ### Folder /work-in-progress: